POLS 1101 American Government 3 Credits

 This course is an introduction to the organization, structure, and operation of American state and local governments.
 This includes a look at the diversity across the state and local governments in their structure, policies, and processes.
 A closer look at how other states compare to Georgia will also be included.

-POLS 2301 Intro to Comparative Politics 3 Credits
+POLS 2301 Introduction to Comparative Politics 3 Credits

 This course provides a comparative analysis of national governmental systems around the world.
 The focus of the course is a comparative analysis of governmental institutions, political processes and cultural forces that shape national behaviors.
 This course is usually offered only once every two academic years.
 Consult the academic dean for schedule plans.